 The Windows 8 Task Manager has several new features and improvements.
 Of which, one of the nice additions to the Windows 8 Task Manager is that you can copy process details to the clipboard by pressing CTRL + C. This is one of the little new, but overlooked additions in Task Manager.Read more

-This post tells you how to find the current wallpaper file name and path in Windows 8 and Windows 10.Read more
+This post tells you how to find the current wallpaper file name and path in Windows 8, Windows 10, and Windows 11.Read more

 Windows 8 Services configuration defaults are listed here.
 Has your services configuration changes gone awry and not sure about the default settings?
 This list might benefit some users, especially for the tweakers and breakers 🙂Read more